mayonesa/zio-airlines/README.md

 - A booking can be cancelled at any time before the actual flight (reservation number is the only required parameter).
 - Ensure integrity in a concurrent-booking context but a whole flight should not be "locked" throughout the entirety of the booking process (i.e., flight selection, seat selection, and confirmation).
+- Persistence is addressed in part 3 below.
+For training purposes, part 1 requires that *no* persistence provisions be made, however.

 ### Part 2: Put it to REST
 - Use ZIO-HTTP (and ZIO-JSON) to make the application RESTful (For the adventurous type, there's a